tomcritchlow/tomcritchlow.github.io/wiki/businessmagik/businessmagik.md

 >CLAVES ANGELICÆ is an installation and procedural system that enables a participant to inscribe a magical Word onto the Ethereum network.

+A framework is a spell.
+An incantation.
+Invoked.